relaxmaus/tridompoints/README.md

 ## Contact

-triominos-scorekeeper@relaxmaus.de

-For questions or feedback, please reach out to tridompoints@relaxmaus.de or open an issue on GitHub.
+For questions or feedback, please reach out to triominos-scorekeeper@relaxmaus.de or open an issue on GitHub.

 ---